CompositionalIT/SAFE-OpenTelemetry-AzureMonitorExporter/README.md

 The Azure Monitor exporter is very much a work in progress and still lacks most features other than tracing.

-I also haven't included examples of the automatic [HttpClient](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry.Instrumentation.Http/README.md) and [SqlClient](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry.Instrumentation.SqlClient/README.md) instrumentation
+I also haven't included examples of the automatic [HttpClient](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry.Instrumentation.Http/README.md) and [SqlClient](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry.Instrumentation.SqlClient/README.md) instrumentation.

 It is just an example of how easy it is to get up and running with the bare minimum of tracing in Application Insights.